-Mrs. M. J. Covell, who has been ill for some time, is not improving very rapidly.
+Mrs. M. J. Covell, who has been ill

-Quite a large number of farmers from this vicinity attended the poultry fairs in Perth and Smiths Falls on the 11th and 12th.
+for some time, is not improving very Quite a large number of farmers from this vicinity attended the poultry fairs in Perth and Smiths Falls on the 11th and 12th.

-Mrs. B. Toohey.
-Toronto, spent a few days with friends here last week.
-Mrs. B. Toohey.
-Toronto spent a few days with friends here last week.
-Mrs. B. Quizley went on Friday last to Westport on account of the death of her grendmether, Mrs. M. J. Coburn.
+Mrs. B. Toohey, Toronto, spent a

+Mrs. B. Toohey, Toronto, spent a few days with friends here last week.
+Miss K. Quigley went on Friday last to Westport on account of the death of her grondmother, Mrs. M. J. Coing to the illness of Miss M. Alguire,